Grid parity solar power generation has been Solar Krafte's exclusive focus from inception.

 Dec 2022 - Dec 2022

 The project equipment will have a maximum height of approximately 3 metres.
 The project will only be visible within proximity and will blend in with the horizon at distances of 100 metres and greater, allowing for minimal visual impact to the surrounding communities.

 The solar panels are designed to absorb light to convert it into energy, rather than reflect it.
 This means there will be minimal visual impact caused by glare.

-We are engaging a glare hazard analyst to prepare a solar glare hazard analysis report for the project, which we believe will predict that there would not be any hazard due to glare at any of the observation points evaluated.
+We engaged glare hazard analysts to prepare a solar glare hazard analysis report for the project, which predicts that there would not be any hazard due to glare at any of the observation points evaluated.